PelinnSu/github-portfolio/README.md

 ### Hi there 👋, I'm Pelin Su
 #### Game Programmer
-I am an Electric and Electronic Engineer living in Turkey.
+I am an Electric and Electronical Engineer living in Turkey.
 After my graduation, I decided to dive in game programming.
 Now, I work as Game Programmer at Gamegine Company.

 Skills: C# / Unity